Alex Montgomery

-Alexandria Rochell "Alex" Montgomery (born November 12, 1988) is a retired basketball player who last played for the Chicago Sky of the Women's National Basketball Association (WNBA).
+Alexandria Rochell Montgomery (born November 12, 1988) is an American former basketball player who last played for the Chicago Sky of the Women's National Basketball Association (WNBA).

 Early life and education

 During her senior season at Lincoln High School in 2007, Montgomery averaged 22.3 points, 18.8 rebounds, 8.0 assists and 6.4 blocks per game.
 She had seven quadruple-doubles and even a rare quintuple-double in a win over Central Kitsap, finishing with 27 points, 22 rebounds, 10 assists, 10 blocks and 10 steals.

 Professional career

 WNBA

 Montgomery was selected the first round of the 2011 WNBA draft (10th overall) by the New York Liberty.

 On April 16, 2015 Montgomery was traded to the San Antonio Stars in exchange for the ninth-overall pick of the 2015 WNBA draft.

 On February 23, 2018 Montgomery was signed by the Chicago Sky after her contract with San Antonio expired.